coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 By default row updates are processed one at a time, which makes the coding simple but can impact performance when many rows are being updated at once.
 You can greatly improve performance by batching multiple updates into a single `executeUpdate` call and processing them in parallel.

 The batch size can be adjusted by setting the `maxUpdateBatchSize` field of the sync formula.
-You'll need to adjust your `executeUpdate` function to be able to handle multiple updates at once.
-Use a batch update endpoint if your API provides it, or if not make fetch requests [in parallel][fetcher_parallel] to realize performance gains.
+You'll also need to adjust your `executeUpdate` function to be able to handle multiple updates at once.
+Use a batch update endpoint if your API provides one, or if not make fetch requests [in parallel][fetcher_parallel] to realize performance gains.

+??? tip "Selecting a batch size"

+    A single execution of the `executeUpdate` function can run for at most 60 seconds, after which it will be killed and the update will fail.
+To allow for variability in network and server conditions it's best to set a target of 30 seconds or less for each batch.
+How many rows that equates to depends heavily on the API being used and the number of requests it takes to update a row, and some experimentation may be required to find an ideal size.

 ```ts
 pack.addSyncTable({